Fraunhofer-AISEC/codyze-evaluator/ecosystem/ecosystem-analysis.md

 * require branch to be up to date before pushing
 * require approval of the most recent reviewable push
 * require automated checks for approval

-Open issues: Verification that official workflow can not be easily bypassed (e.g. missing api restrictions).

 Opendev Gerrit-Workflow ensures the following aspects:
 * Code must be approved by at least one core-reviewer